olegware/vacuous-capybaras/README.md

 # vacuous-capybaras

-this is a solution to a condensed and altered version of a Brazilian Maths Olympiad logic-based problem
+This is a solution to a condensed and altered version of a Brazilian Maths Olympiad logic-based problem

 ## The problem
 Assume the following two sentences are both true: